 href HTML attribute is used to give the reference(Path) of the page or document to be linked.

 </a> tag as a closing tag.
 Whatever is written between these two tags will feature as a hyperlink on the webpage.

-In the example above, the text "Visit our HTML tutorial" will work as a hyperlink and will take the user to our html tutorial page.
+In the example below, the text "Visit our HTML tutorial" will work as a hyperlink and will take the user to our html tutorial page.
 We have given the address(Path) of that page as a reference in the

 target attribute is used to specify the place in the browser where the linked document should be opened.
 For example, whether the user wants to open the link in a new tab, new window, or in the same tag.
 The target attribute has different values for all these different locations.